corrode/corrode.github.io/content/migration-guides/scala-to-rust/index.md

 The transition to Rust does present challenges.
 The ownership and borrowing concepts take time to master, though the compiler's excellent error messages help guide developers through the learning process.
 The ecosystem, while growing rapidly, may not yet have direct equivalents for all specialized JVM libraries.
 Some internal tooling may need to be rebuilt or adapted.

 However, these challenges should be viewed in context.
-The learning curve, while steep, is finite—developers typically become productive in Rust within a few months.
+The learning curve, while steep, is finite — developers with a strong functional programming background typically become productive in Rust within a few months.
 The ecosystem limitations often push teams toward simpler, more maintainable solutions.
 And the need to rebuild tools can be an opportunity to improve and modernize development workflows.

 ## Conclusion